jcmoyer/love-require/README.md

 To use it, simply include it in the root folder of your project.
 Then, in `main.lua`, add these lines to the top:

-    local lfsrequire = require('lfsrequire')
+    local loverequire = require('love-require')
-    lfsrequire.enable()
+    loverequire.enable()

 Then you can mount arbitrary directories to look for Lua modules in:

-    lfsrequire.mount('lib')
+    loverequire.mount('lib')

 Now when you `require('foo.bar.baz')`, `lib/foo/bar/baz.lua` will be the first place looked at.
-If nothing is found there, lfsrequire will delegate the call to the default Lua `require` function, which will look at `foo/bar/baz.lua`.
+If nothing is found there, love-require will delegate the call to the default Lua `require` function, which will look at `foo/bar/baz.lua`.

 # License